TinLeaves/cover-letter-maker/README.md

 # Cover Letter Maker

 An AI-powered web application that generates personalized cover letters using Google Gemini 2.5 Pro.
-Simply provide a job listing URL and upload your resume to get a tailored cover letter in seconds.
+Simply provide a job listing URL or paste the job description directly, upload your resume, and get a tailored cover letter in seconds.

 ## Features

 - 🤖 AI-powered cover letter generation using Google Gemini 2.5 Pro
-- 📄 Resume parsing (DOCX support, PDF coming soon)
+- 📄 Resume parsing (DOCX support)
 - 🔍 Automatic job listing scraping from URLs
+- ✍️ Manual job description input option
 - ✏️ Edit and customize generated letters
-- 💾 Download cover letters as text files
+- 💾 Copy to clipboard and download as text files
-- 📱 Responsive design with Tailwind CSS
+- 📱 Responsive design with consistent styling
+- 🎨 Modern UI with professional navigation

 ## Tech Stack